kubevirt/community/design-proposals/vm-in-a-container.md

 </qemu:commandline>
 ```

-Note that this means that the secret is exposed in the Domain xml.
+Note that this means that the secret is exposed in the Domain XML.
 If we think
 that having a secret lifespan of e.g. one minute is not secure enough, the
-secret could be RSA encrypted.
+secret could be encrypted.

+To further improve security, a [libvirt
+hook](https://libvirt.org/hooks.html#qemu) will check if the Domain XML has an
+emulator tag which points to the right binary.

 ### Flow